 What is the Alexander Technique?

 The idea at the heart of the work is simple: things are already a certain way, and wouldn’t it be nice to know how things are, so that we can make choices.
-And every time we make a choice toward ease and connection, it provides evidence to your whole self that things can be different.

 Private Lessons